-The table below illustrates the output of a discounted cash flow forecast using a variety of scenarios for ENERPLUS Corp.
-To summarize, we found that ENERPLUS Corp ranked in the 15th percentile in terms of potential gain offered.
+Below please find a table outlining a discounted cash flow forecast for ERF, in which we model out valuation assuming a variety of terminal growth rates.
+To summarize, we found that ENERPLUS Corp ranked in the 16th percentile in terms of potential gain offered.
 We should note, though, that the most conservative analysis suggests this stock will yield negative results -- and thus may be a potential short opportunity.
-As for the metrics that stood out in our discounted cash flow analysis of ENERPLUS Corp, consider:
+In terms of the factors that were most noteworthy in this DCF analysis for ERF, they are:

 ENERPLUS Corp's effective tax rate, as measured by taxes paid relative to net income, is at 0 -- greater than only 0% of US stocks with positive free cash flow.